ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 {{-cwt}} does not define CDDL for CWT Claims sets.

 This specification proposes using the definitions in {{fig-claims-set}}
-for the claims set defined in {{-cwt}}.
-Note that these definitions have been built such that they also can describe {{-jwt}} claims sets by disabling feature "cbor" and enabling feature "json", but this flexibility is not the subject of the present specification.
+for the Claims set defined in {{-cwt}}.
+Note that these definitions have been built such that they also can describe {{-jwt}} Claims sets by disabling feature "cbor" and enabling feature "json", but this flexibility is not the subject of the present specification.